ejfox/website/content/blog/selecting-a-cms.md

 Proponents of CMS platforms often emphasize the efficient workflows and user-friendly interfaces a well-chosen system can provide.
 By offering a unified structure and set of tools, modern CMS platforms simplify content management, enabling even those with minimal technical expertise to contribute effectively and move quickly.

-## Twitter as a model CMS
+## Twitter is a model CMS

 It is incredibly easy to throw together a twitter thread and have it be easily digestible and shareable.
 With the freedom to interweave images or graphics, Twitter's CMS permits bursts of raw emotion and inspiration with the immediate feedback of likes, retweets, and comments.
 Few CMSes can rival the pleasure and simplicity of Twitter.

 There is an undeniable allure to the ease of use and the minimalistic approach to maintaining a Twitter account.
-For many wandering souls in the digital world, Twitter stands as the best CMS they have ever encountered, much like the unexpected places where creativity and truth-seeking converge.
+For many, Twitter stands as the best CMS they have ever encountered.

 ## Markdown-powered CMS

 Markdown's simplicity as a plain-text format allows for effortless writing and editing using any text editor or even the built-in editor in a CMS.
-As a standard format, migrating content between CMS platforms becomes a breeze.
+As a standard format, migrating content between CMS platforms is super easy.

 ### Nuxt Content powered by Markdown